The Ulster County Fair Agricultural Museum at the Ulster County Fairgrounds

 I asked my aunt along so that we could share in the experience, and I could use her phone to take pictures of the all the sites.
 It is a much nicer trip when you have someone along who enjoys these things.
 The one nice thing about traveling to the Fishkill, New York area is that it is only an hour away and a straight run…

 I recently spent my afternoon at the Senate House and Museum in Kingston, NY taking a tour of the museum and the House next door.
-The Senate House itself is being renovated and repaired and will not be open until next year.
+The Senate House itself had just finished its renovation and the gardens were in full bloom in 2023.
 It was a quiet afternoon, and I was the only patron for most of the afternoon.
-The grounds were full of beautiful foliage and fall flowers, so it was nice to walk around the grounds.
+The grounds were full of beautiful foliage and flowers, so it was nice to walk around the grounds.

 The Senate House at 296 Fair Street